crispin-cas9/shakes-naive-bayes/README.md

 Run the file: python shakes_classification.py

-Based on algorithms from scikitlearn.
+Based on example code written by my Machine Learning teacher, which I then modified.
+Naive Bayes algorithms are from scikitlearn -- more info here: http://scikit-learn.org/stable/modules/naive_bayes.html .
 Shakespeare play texts are from http://shakespeare.mit.edu/ .